jekuno/milia/README.md

 You can directly import these into your Gemfile by getting them from <i>doc/gemfile_addition.txt.</i>
-After adding this addition to the Gemfile, please make sure the correct milia branch is being designated.
+After adding this addition to the Gemfile, please make sure the correct milia branch is being designated (it sometimes points to edge branch).

 ```
    $ vim Gemfile